pradeep02712/IPO_Monster/ipobot/README.md

 Personal-use prototype to analyze IPOs: aggregate news, compute fundamentals, run sentiment, and output a Buy/Hold/Avoid decision with reasoning.

-> Note: Ships with simulated data and safe defaults.
-Flip `config.yaml` flags to enable live sources once you add your own API keys.

 ## Quickstart